-These rules identify load balancers with no registered targets.
+These rules identify load balancers across all types (ALB, CLB, GWLB, NLB) with no registered targets or negligible traffic.
 Idle load balancers incur minimum hourly charges with no traffic flowing through them.

 | Rule ID | Scan Type | Name |